— TEAMMATES

 MY CONTRIBUTION

 I wore multiple hats during my time on the Global IDs project.
 My role mediated between understanding and jotting down client requirements by getting on calls with them and sometimes our end users.
-I conceptualised new features by mocking up wireframes and the coordinated with stakeholders to review them before moving on to visual designs.
+I conceptualised new features by mocking up wireframes and then coordinated with stakeholders to review them before moving on to visual designs.
 Additionally, I also implemented product backlogs by writing multiple user stories and acceptance criteria for the development team.

 drag the slider below!